avinashknagar/keywordSearch/readme.txt

 -- Please follow below steps to search several keywords in the Excel --

-1. Run Installer.bat to install python libraries.
+1. Run windowsInstaller.bat for windows and OSXInstaller.sh for Mac OS to install python libraries.
 (Only for the first time)
 2. Run app.py to open search application.

 -- End